 Due to the location, it would be fair to assume that DLD would be unable to house pupils, but that’s where the school has clearly carved out a niche.
 Not only is the college both a boarding and day school, but the accommodation is stylish and modern (built in 2015) with a university ‘halls’ feel.

 There are 250 boarders spread across 15 floors, which are on top of the teaching floors, with six ‘huddles’ each led by a different houseparent.
 The rooms are categorised as bronze, silver, gold or platinum in terms of their size, although all of them have extraordinary views over Westminster.
 Houseparents carry out daily room visits to ask pupils about their week and make sure they are coping, looking out for signs such as unwashed bedding.

-DLD’s boarding set up is so different from what most people would think of when asked to describe a boarding school.
+DLD’s boarding set up is very different from what most people would think of when asked to describe a boarding school.
 Irfan explains: “We’re not blessed with expanses of green fields that you’d have in traditional country boarding schools.

 “We are urban boarding and that’s a concept and philosophy that we have adopted.
 We use Archbishop’s Park for our football and netball matches, and we go to other schools in the area such as St Paul’s, Godolphin and Latymer, and Whitgift for sport too.”

 It’s worth mentioning another special feature of DLD – a top-floor function room with stunning views.
 The staff went up to the 18th floor to celebrate after their latest ISI inspection – where the organisation said the quality of pupils’ development was ‘excellent’ – but the room is also used for training, workshops and other school events.